the-fanan/Design-Patterns-With-Go/creational/notes.md

 - You need to delegate creation of new instances to a different part of the program
 - You are working at an interface level rather than concrete level
 - You are grouping a family of objects into a family object creator

+### Abstract Factory
+This is basically a factory of factories.